 Visa applications must be submitted in person.
 Mailed applications are not accepted.

-Once you have all your materials assembled (visa application, passport photo, copy of hotel and flight information, invitation letter, and self-addressed, prepaid envelope), you should deliver them to the nearest Chinese Consulate.
+Once you have all your materials assembled (visa application, passport photo, a copy of hotel and flight information, invitation letter, and self-addressed, prepaid envelope), you should deliver them to the nearest Chinese Consulate.

 If you can't make it to a Chinese Consulate in person, you can hire an authorized agent to do it for you.
 You can also ask a travel agent for assistance.